benii99/data-vis-project/README.md

 - HDI overview with absolute or data-driven color scales
 - Bottleneck Overview choropleth that visualizes component imbalance (variance, average distance, or max gap)
-- 3 Component Bottleneck view that colors each region by its limiting component (Health, Education, Income)
+- 3 Component Bottleneck view that colors each region by its limiting component with value-driven gradients (Health, Education, Income)
 - Click-to-select region interactions with stored session state
 - Component evolution chart that highlights the bottleneck at each time step
 - Streamlit caching for GeoJSON, SHDI table, yearly HDI vectors, and per-region series